shahid017/NlpHub/README.md

 Zubaan is a wrapper around Spacy, NLTK and some other libraries simple NLP tasks.
 You can perform simple tasks with just 3 or 4 lines of code.
 Zubaan can perform basic NLP operations with less code and less hassle.

 Installation
-You can install SimpleEDA via pip.
-Write this command in terminal and voila, you have installed SimpleEDA.
+You can install Zubaan via pip.
+Write this command in terminal and voila, you have installed Zubaan.

     pip install zubaan
 It will auto install dependencies and you don't need to worry about anything.